EQXai/OrpheusX/README.md

 While generating audio, the CLI prints a segmentation log showing where each chunk starts and ends.
 After all segments are generated they are automatically crossfaded to hide the cuts.
+The default fade length is 60 ms.